suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 Make sure that the same email address is associated with your GitHub account and with your local git configuration.
 It is possible to associate multiple emails with a GitHub account, so if you initially set them up with different emails, just add the local email to the GitHub account.

 To customize git’s behavior see [configuring git](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) for more information.
-Once you have git installed and configured, go to [the Neurosym-lab/netpyne GitHub page][GH-netpyne] and create a [fork][GH-fork] into your GitHub user account.
+Once you have git installed and configured, go to [the Neurosym-lab/netpyne GitHub page](https://github.com/Neurosim-lab/netpyne) and create a [fork](https://help.github.com/en/articles/fork-a-repo) into your GitHub user account.

 ### Make a local copy of GitHub repository

 > **Supported Python environments**
 >We strongly recommend the [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://conda.io/en/latest/miniconda.html) environment managers for Python.

 You must clone the Nerosim-lab/netpyne repository from your remote fork, and also connect the local copy to the `upstream` version of the codebase, so you can stay up-to-date with changes from other contributors.
-First, edit these two variables for your situation:

-Then make a local clone of your remote fork (origin):
+Make a local clone of your remote fork (`origin`):

 ```bash
  ~$ cd $INSTALL_LOCATION